oculus42/short-uuid/README.md

 ## Major Changes in v6.0.0
 - 🛑 Removes the uuid library as a dependency.
 - 🛑 Removes the `new` method in favor of existing `generate`.
-- 🛑 Removes the `uuid` method on the default export (from uuid v4).
+- 🛑 Removes the `uuid` method on the default export (previously imported from uuid/v4).
-- 🛑 Removes createTranslator as default export.
+- 🛑 Removes `createTranslator` as default export.
+- 🛑 The default `generate` method assumes crypto.randomUUID is available and may error prior to Node 18.
 - ⚠️ Node 18 and lower may require passing a `uuid` generator to the translator.
-- 🛑 The default `generate` method assumes crypto.randomUUID is available and may error prior to Node 18.

 ### Usage Details

-short-uuid starts with RFC4122 v4-compliant UUIDs and translates them into other, usually shorter formats.
-It also provides translators to convert back and forth from RFC compliant UUIDs to the shorter formats, and validate the IDs.
+`short-uuid` starts with RFC4122 v4-compliant UUIDs and translates them into other, usually shorter formats.
+It also provides translators to convert back and forth from RFC-compliant UUIDs to the shorter formats, and validate the IDs.

 By default, shortened values are padded for consistent length.
 This can be disabled.